MuhdNurHidayat/tl.mnh48.moe/README.md

 released under open source license.
 Check the exact page carefully to know whether the content are available under such license or not.

-The assets and data files are licensed in various different ways, please check the license files that has been placed in respective directories.
-Assets refer to the files under the `/assets` directory, whereas data files refer to the files under the `/_data` directory.
+The data files are licensed in various different ways, please check the license files that has been placed in respective directories.
+Data files refer to the files under the `/_data` directory.

 The website layout is released under The MIT license, this includes the files in the `/_layouts` and `/_includes` directories.
-The CSS files in `/assets/css` are also licensed under The MIT license as they are also part of the core of the website layout styling.
+The CSS files used has been moved to my server for consistency reason where source is not available temporarily, but the source will be re-release again later.
+They are still licensed under The MIT license even when source is moved temporarily, people who used the CSS before the move can continue to use it while I sort it for new version release.